-Before getting in your car, be smart and prepared by having a well-stocked winter safety kit in the event of unforeseeable circumstances and emergencies in your car.
-It is vital to make sure you pack the necessary items and be prepared for an emergency should you be stuck in a snow storm or stranded somewhere off the road.
-And if you don’t have one, now is the perfect time to add this to your "to do" list for safe winter driving.
+Before getting in your car, be prepared for unforeseeable roadside emergencies with a well-stocked winter safety kit.
+It is vital to make sure you have the necessary items on hand (like a shovel and a headlamp) should you be stuck in a snowstorm or stranded somewhere off the road.
+And if you don’t have a kit, now is the perfect time to add one to your “safe winter driving” checklist.

-As the temperatures continue to drop, make sure you wear clothing appropriate for the conditions outside.
-Or always have extra clothes in your car.
-And do not forget to wear the appropriate footwear.
-And it is important to note, whatever clothing you choose to wear, it should not hinder your ability to drive your car and it should be comfortable.
+As temperatures continue to drop, make sure you wear appropriate clothing for outdoor weather conditions — or always keep warm clothing in your car.
+Though it’s important to note, whatever clothing you choose to wear should not hinder your ability to drive your car.

 - Topping up your windshield washer fluid

 - Checking your vehicle’s lighting system for functional signal and break lights

 If you haven’t installed winter tires yet, now is the time!
 You can get a winter tire discount of up to 5% on your car insurance rates in Ontario.

 Additionally, before you leave for your destination, always remember to clear the ice and snow from your vehicle; pay special attention to your windows, lights, mirrors, hood, and roof.

 What to do if you’re involved in a car accident

 Winter driving can take a turn for the worst.
 In the event of a collision, here are some helpful tips to carry with you in your car: